 The residents will have access to indoor amenity space on two successive floors.
 The project will also feature easy access to the lobby through a pedestrians’ path on the laneway located towards the south end.
 This location will be city-owned and it will have access to Spadina Ave retail space.

 As per the renderings, vehicular access is proposed through this south end laneway.
 This laneway will directly link with the underground 5-level parking garage.
 It will house 156 residential spaces and 22 visitor spaces for parking.
 According to the plan, there will be parking space available for the bicycles as well and it will be present on the 3rdand 4thstories for the accommodation of 84 visitors and 296 residential parking spaces.
+Our Photo Gallery will be updated to show all interior and exterior amenity areas.

 King St is a major thoroughfare in the City of Toronto.
 It has been the main commercial neighborhood since Toronto’s early times.
 Canadian Walk of Fame is right along King St from John St to Simcoe St. Furthermore, this neighborhood is considered to be the Fashion District of Toronto.